toliaqat/xenon-wiki/Dynamic-tracing-with-BTrace.md

 Some examples of things that can be done for Xenon with BTrace:

-1. Print all the the operations being sent in the host (operation details such as URI, body as well as the stacktrace leading to the operation)
+### Print all the the operations being sent in the host
+Print Operation details such as URI, body as well as the stacktrace leading to the operation.

 ```
 package com.vmware.xenon.btrace;